harshvardhaniimi/personal-website/content/blog/2022-12-30-substack/index.md

 Now, I’ve seen people with all levels of expertise subscribing.
 The few responses I got from readers encouraged me to continue.

 *Revue was great: it gave me wide reach due to its integration with Twitter.* It was free with no ads.
 It had a simple interface for embedding links.
-With Revue coming to its end of life abruptly, I needed to find a replacement quickly. *Substack was a natural choice as now I crave consistency more than reach.*
+With Revue coming to its end of life abruptly, I needed to find a replacement quickly.
+*Substack was a natural choice as now I crave consistency more than reach.*

 I’ve migrated my old posts, but a few technical glitches need to be fixed.
 Some posts’ titles don’t show up well, but that should be fine, functionally speaking.
 I hope you will understand.

-* speaking, it was a big lesson on how private companies hold such enormous sway over years of our work.*
+*Broadly speaking, it was a big lesson for me on how private companies hold such enormous sway over years of our work.*
 With a week of notice, they can decide to kill it.
 Completely.
 In a week.
 Welcome to capitalism.

 Even if they do not own the copyright, they control the reach and thus have absolute power.

 This is another reason to own the space rather than just the content.
-I thought of hosting the newsletter directly on my website, but managing the subscribers’ list would require more work. *Things should be fine as long as a billionaire doesn’t own Substack…*
+I thought of hosting the newsletter directly on my website, but managing the subscribers’ list would require more work.

 Anyway, please head over to [Substack](http://harsh17.in/next) and let’s talk there.
 Substack provides comments, so feel free to discuss the posts if you want!